ritaCanavarro/hiring-assignments/sre/README.md

 ## Introduction

-e-conomic runs a broad palette of services to the functionality our customers need.
+e-conomic runs a broad palette of services to provide the functionality our customers need.
 A part of this functionality is provided by a layer of microservices.
 These microservices are hosted in Kubernetes and have different requirements in terms of availability and resilience, both from the requests they serve but also